tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I learned some concepts of javascript and some algorithms.
 I learned about bind, call and apply, learned about closures and hoisting, I also learned when to use map or foreach.

 **Thoughts**: These kinds of concepts help me to understand better my code and to improve it.
 Learn about these concepts also help me to choose the best algorithm to solve a problem.

+### Day 87 August 12, 2020

+**Today's Progress**: I started to build an new api with node.js.
+In this project I intend to learn about solid principles, clean architecture, typescript and tdd.
+I started with tdd and typescript to create a Sign Up Controller for my api.

+**Thoughts**: Typescript is very cool.
+I have to learn so much to get the knowledge of this.
+TDD is also very difficult but I hope I'll do it, I'm improving my self every day to be a good Software Engineer and I'll be the best!